casper-network/docs/source/docs/casper/operators/install-mainnet.md

            └─16842 /var/lib/casper/bin/1_4_5/casper-node validator /etc/casper/1_4_5/config.toml
 ```

-If your `casper-node-launcher status` is not show active (running) with an increasing time, you are either not running or restarting.
+If your `casper-node-launcher status` is not shown as active (running) with an increasing time, you are either not running or in the process of restarting.

 ### Monitor your node once it is up